dart-lang/site-www/src/_guides/language/effective-dart/design.md

 synchronous function, and gives you better error-checking for callers and in the body of the function.

-For functions which are "fire and forget", which will neither return a useful value nor need to have their asynchronous work finished before the caller containues, use a return type of `void`.
+For functions that are "fire and forget", which neither return a useful value nor need to have their asynchronous work finished before the caller containues, use a return type of `void`.